micaeliteixeira/Projetos/README.md

 Trybe - Project :rocket:
 ==========================

-#### *This repository contains projects developed by Micaeli Teixeira over the course of software development in 2020 and 2021 at Trybe.*
+#### *This repository contains some projects developed by Micaeli Teixeira over the course of software development in 2020 and 2021 at Trybe.*

 ---